SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 To reflect the fact that optional chaining can be called on a ``nil`` value, the result of an optional chaining call is always an optional value, even if the property, method, or subscript you are querying returns a non-optional value.
-This gives a way to check whether the optional chaining call was successful.
+You can use this optional return value to check whether the optional chaining call was successful
+(in which case the returned optional will contain a value), or did not succeed due to a ``nil`` value in the chain (in which case the returned optional value will be ``nil``).

 Specifically, the result of an optional chaining call is of the same type as the expected return value, but wrapped in an optional.